Listen to This Article:

 Collecting testimonials from clients and colleagues can also help add to your credibility.
 In the online-era, social proof is crucial.
 You want potential clients to see the positive experience that others have had with you in the past.
 As a food critic, you could highlight positive feedback you’ve received from readers or highlight any recognitions that you receive from publications.

-You can also build credibility by pursuing relevant certifications and attending trainings.
+You can also build credibility by pursuing relevant certifications and attending training.
 It’s important to keep up with the latest industry trends and build an expertise.
 As a nutritionist, you can gain credibility by obtaining advanced certifications in specialized areas like sports nutrition.

 Staying Updated with Trends